the-expanse/SideQuestWiki/Streaming-With-SideQuest.md

 ### Cropping
 The SideQuest streamer has it set to auto crop the original video usually sent to SCRCPY due to it being unsuitable for streaming to begin with, but you can change the crop to your liking in the settings and mess about with it.

-# If you are having issues running the Streaming feature in SideQuest here are a few things to try.
+# (Windows Only) If you are having issues running the Streaming feature in SideQuest here are a few things to try.

 #### Double check ADB is coming from SideQuest